NaohiroTamura/cross-sms-aarch64.sh/README.md

 ### 3.6 Deﬁne compute image for provisioning

 In order to build aarch64 initial BOS Image, you need to interact with *sms-aarch64.sh* container.
-Be carefull about the difference of the prompts between *[root@x86_64 ~]#* and *[root@aarch64 /]#*
+Be careful about the difference of the prompts between *[root@x86_64 ~]#* and *[root@aarch64 /]#*

 Note that the step **"cp -p /usr/bin/qemu-aarch64-static
 $CHROOT/usr/bin"** before invoking *wwmkchroot*".
 This step is essential to build the aarch64 initial BOS Image on SMS x86_64.

-The environment variable *CHROOT* is set to */var/chroots/centos7.6* of the container host local file system rather than */opt/ohpc/admin/images/centos7.6* on NFS volume, since NFS doesn't support Linux Capabilities which *iputils* package requires.
+The environment variable *CHROOT* is set to */var/chroots/centos7.7* of the container host local file system rather than */opt/ohpc/admin/images/centos7.7* on NFS volume, since NFS doesn't support Linux Capabilities which *iputils* package requires.

 ```sh